 boss2966

-As a matter of fact, the passenger fare hike is not at all required.
-They have to to brainstorming and explore the possibilities as to where the cost control can be done.
-Once Lallu Prasad Yadav's innovative thinking escalated the profit of Railways by paying 30% charges, the companies can use the return goods train for shifting their materials instead of shuttling the empty goods trains.
-If they wish, surely they can abridge the gap of shortfall of Rs.7000 crore.
+As a matter of fact, the passenger fare hike is not required at all.
+They have to brainstorm and explore the possibilities as to where the cost control can be done.
+Once Lallu Prasad Yadav's innovative thinking escalated the profit of Railways by 30%, the companies can use the return goods train for shifting their materials instead of shuttling the empty goods trains.
+If they wish, surely they can bridge the gap of the shortfall of Rs.
+7000 crore.

 From India, Kumbakonam